klabhub/datajoint-neurostim/README.md

 ## nsMeta
 The `nsMeta` Matlab app provides a graphical interface to the metadata of a Neurostim data tree.
 This information is partially represented in the file and folder names (e.g., subject identifiers and paradigm names are in the Neurostim output file), but can be complemented with additional meta information stored in JSON files.
+Note that, even though nsMeta can update a DataJoint database, it retrieves information from the data tree (i.e., the files) and not from DataJoint.

 ### Meta data definitions
 Meta data for an experiment are stored in a JSON file with the same name as the Neurostim output file, but with the .json extension.